privacy-scaling-explorations/zkevm-specs/specs/mpt-proof.md

 The additional 2 bytes are for RLP specific bytes which store information like how long is the substream.
 The multiplier 2 is because we always have two parallel proofs: before and after modification.
-Before modification proof is names `S` as state and `C` as change.
+Before modification proof is named `S` as state and after modification is named `C` as change.

-The struct `MainCols` contain `rlp1`, `rlp2` bytes (2 bytes) and an array `bytes` of length 32.
+The struct `MainCols` contains `rlp1`, `rlp2` bytes (2 bytes) and an array `bytes` of length 32.
 There is `MainCols` for `S` proof (named `s_main`) and `MainCols` for `C` proof (named `c_main`).

 Let us observe a branch.
-It contains 16 children which are distributed in 16 rows.
+It contains 16 children which are distributed over 16 rows.
 We have branch `S` and branch `C`.

 Branch rows: